Ferris-Labs/site-draft/content/en/docs/User Guide/Executor.md

 - at a scheduled time (intervals)
 - as a reaction to an event

+It allows users to use their locally tested scripts without changes or need to learn complex DL (description language).
+Together with Git integration it gives possibility to easily deploy and test new versions of code in an agile way with changes being applied immediately.
+Packages can be configurable and parametrised which makes them reusable for similar jobs.
+Events package triggering allows users to run multiple packages in parallel as a reaction to the same event.

 ### Executor (Executions)

 Primar entities on "Executions" are packages which are composed by scripts that are executed in a defined order.